olliw42/mLRS/lua/README.md

 ## Ethos (FrSky) Radios

-The Lua script files for EThos radios are found in the folder named "Ethos".
+The Lua script files for Ethos radios are found in the folder named "Ethos".
 In that folder you also find information on how to install and use it.